scalalandio/chimney/docs/docs/troubleshooting.md

     // requires manually provided transformer e.g.
     //   implicit val either2either =
     //     Transformer.derive[Either[Int, Int], Either[String, String]]
-    // without it, compilation fails
+    // without it, the compilation fails
     // myType2.transformInto[MyType[Either[String, String]]]

     // uses provideMyOtherType(Transformer.derive):
     myOtherType2.transformInto[Either[String, String]]
     ```

-### Default values no longer are used as fallback if source field exists
+### Default values no longer are used as fallback if the source field exists

 If:

   - default values were enabled,
-  - source and target had a field defined
+  - source and target had fields of the same name
   - this field had default value defined
   - macro couldn't derive transformation from source field type to target field type

 Chimney used to use the default value.

-However, this was a buggy behavior, and currently it only uses default values
+However, this was a buggy behavior, and currently, it only uses default values
 if there is no source field nor other fallback or override.
 Although it is
 a bugfix, it is also a breaking change so it has to be documented.
 The fix would
 be a manual resolution for all fields which now (correctly) fail due to the bugfix.